The Ready Brigade Hosts 30th ABCT for XCTC

-National Guardsmen of the 30th Armored Brigade Combat Team executed an eXportable Combat Training Capability exercise, or XCTC, while receiving evaluations from 188th Infantry Brigade’s Observer Coach/Trainers on Fort Stewart, June 13-28, 2023.
-An XCTC exercise is a realistic training program designed to enhance Soldiers abilities by providing scenarios that simulate combat situations.
+#Soldiers assigned to the 30th Armored Brigade Combat Team (ABCT) executed an eXportable Combat Training Capability exercise, or XCTC, at Fort Stewart, Georgia, June 13-28, 2023.
+Soldiers received evaluations from 188th Infantry Brigade’s Observer Coach/Trainers, after being challenged on different lanes including company attack, platoon attack, and movement to contact among others.
 (U.S. Army video by Staff Sgt.
 Justin McClarran)

 |Date Taken: